cappochinho/ai_crypto_analyst/README.md

 - Plots actual vs. predicted Bitcoin prices

 ## Installation
-Ensure you have Python installed, then install dependencies using:
+Ensure you have Python up to v3.11 installed, then install dependencies using:
 ```bash
 pip3 install -r requirements.txt
 ```